shanin11/Week-4-assignment-/README.md

 Gaussian Mixture Models (GMM)
 ### Gaussian Mixture Models (GMM)
 GMM assumes that the data is generated from a mixture of Gaussian distributions.
-It assigns probabilities to each data point belonging to each cluster — a process known as soft clustering.
+It assigns probabilities to each data point belonging to each cluster, a process known as soft clustering.
+The code and output for this are shown below.

    ```sh
 from sklearn.mixture import GaussianMixture